ATS Diversity & Inclusion Statement:

 - Reference this policy in conference/meeting materials (e.g., programs, handbooks) with which the ATS is involved, including links to the ATS website.

-- Highlight this policy in the opening announcements of meetings/conferences that the ATS participates in (referencing the full documents available on the ATS website).
+- Highlight this policy in the opening announcements of meetings/conferences in which the ATS participates.

 ATS Assemblies